 There is not a lot of research done on driving phobias.
 One study in Spain suggests nearly a third of drivers are fearful of driving in certain situations.

 Do you feel nervous when driving up mountains with cliff edges?
 Maybe it’s the roundabouts that send you in a spin?
-Or perhaps driving into busy city centres makes you panic?
+Or perhaps just driving into an city centres.

-I learned to drive on an intensive driving course with a close friend.
+I learned to drive in Southend on Sea on an intensive driving course with a close friend.
 Our tests were at the same time, although he left ahead of me with a different instructor.
-Within 2 minutes of leaving the centre my friend drove straight across the the roundabout.
-He struggled through the rest of the test knowing inside he had failed at the beginning.
+Within 2 minutes of leaving the centre he drove straight across the centre of the roundabout.

-I once believed that I had predicted an accident at the age of 7 driving through the barren Yorkshire moors.
+Believing that I had predicted one once at the age of 7 when we were driving through the Yorkshire moors.
 “There is going to be an accident shortly”.
-Yes I was right.
-A car swerved and tumbled down the hillside, window screen popped out.
+Yes I was right, my prophecy became true.
+A car swerved in front down the hillside, window screen popped out.
 My mother providing first aid from the kit in the car.
 Lots of adrenaline.. lots of fear.
 You never forget something like that.

 There isn’t actually a medical name for driving phobia.
 It’s not always necessarily directly related to a previous life episode, although in many cases there is a sensitising event.
 What that means is that something happened which created fear in the body.
 My list above are examples of sensitising events that can trigger driving phobias.
 This fear manifests itself when the situation arises again.
-The mind/body always remembers everything that happens to it.
-Even getting in a car can be difficult for those who have been in accident, let alone in a driving seat.
+The body always remembers.
+So even getting in a car can be difficult for those who have been in accident, let alone in a driving seat.

 So how can hypnosis help with Driving Phobias?

 Less stress in the body is a good thing.
 Stress stops the immune system working effectively, it slows down healing, it stops you sleeping.
 Stress interferes with judgement.
 So you are actually a safer driver when less stressed.